 The trial data is owned by UCL CTC.
-Drug companies who have provided grants towards the trial will be permitted to see the draft manuscripts and make comments at least 30 days prior to submission for publication. (to be confirmed)
+Drug companies who have provided grants towards the trial will be permitted to see the draft manuscripts and make comments at least 30 days prior to submission for publication.

-The Eudract number (2009-012717-22) or the clinicaltrials.gov number once allocated to this trial will be quoted in any publications resulting from this trial.
+The EudraCT number (2009-012717-22) or the clinicaltrials.gov number (NCT01085617) will be quoted in any publications resulting from this trial.